dennyzhang/challenges-cloudformation-jenkins/README.md

 - Requirements:
 ```
 1. Start ECS with 2 node
-2. Start Jenkins service with 2 instances managed by ECS
+2. Start Jenkins service with 2 instances in ECS.
+One for master, one for slave.
-3. Enable ALB for two Jenkins instances
+3. Enable ALB for Jenkins master
 ```
 - Main Tech: Cloudformation, ECS, ELB, CloudWatch, ALB
 - See more: [Scenario-402](./Scenario-402)